-This list has links to sources of free printable buildings in many scales, from 1:24 or G scale for dolls houses and railway buildings, to smaller scales for railroads, dioramas, and gaming terrains.
-There is a wide range of styles, scales, and difficulties from sources around the world.
-Some are copies of famous buildings, others are quickly made decorations for sets.
+Many of the wonderful buildings available online are designed to scale; some are fanciful while others represent real places.
+Discover links to sources of free printable buildings in many scales, from 1:24 or G scale for dolls houses and railway buildings, to smaller scales for railroads, dioramas, and gaming terrains.
+Most of the options are in full color, but some are specifically designed to be colored by the user.

 01 of 14